 Use the feed in the Google app

-You can use the feed in the Google app to get the right information at just the right time without even searching for it.
-For example, you can get commute traffic before work, find popular places nearby, or see your favorite team's current score.
+You can use the feed in the Google app to get information about your interests without searching for them.
+For example, you can get updates from news sites or your favorite sports teams.

 See your feed